 How to find a good herbalist

-If you are looking for a qualified herbalist who will guide you in your quest for wellness, you should know that herbalists are not one size fits all.
-Herbalist training varies quite a lot.
+Are you looking for a qualified herbalist who will guide you in your quest for wellness?
+If so, you should know that herbalists are not all the same.
+Practitioner training varies quite a lot.
 Some herbalists have studied to degree level and have many hours of supervised clinical training.
 Yet, it is also possible to be a herbalist in the UK, with no formal qualifications at all.
-So, at the very least you should check that your chosen herbalist is a member of a professional herbalist organisation, such as the National Institute of Medical Herbalists (NIMH).

 Members of organisations such as the National Institue of Medical Herbalists or NIMH have thorough training in medicinal plants and clinical skills.
-Importantly, qualified practitioners are bound by professional standards and codes of conduct, undergo continuous professional development and have insurance to practice.
+Importantly, qualified practitioners such as medical herbalists are bound by professional standards and codes of conduct.
+We also undergo regular continuous professional development and have insurance to practice.

-You will also find some herbalists specialise in particular health topics.
+You will also find some herbalists who specialise in particular health topics.
 For instance, some are experts in women’s health care, digestive issues, autoimmune disorders, skin health or psychological issues such as anxiety.
 While others have medical training or experience in other areas of healthcare.
 So a herbalist may also offer other therapies such as nutrition, acupuncture or massage.
 Different areas and levels of expertise, training and experience can make a big difference to what a practitioner is able to recommend for you.

 How to prepare for your herbal consultation

-As a medical herbalist, I see patients frequently who are looking for a safe and effective way to improve their health.
-And they are often surprised to learn how far herbal remedies can help them.
+Many people are surprised to learn how much herbal remedies can help them.
 Here is how to prepare for your herbal medicine consultation and get the most out of it.

 If you have a complex medical history it is a good idea to write down your major health issues in chronological order.
-Include on this list any medical diagnosis you have had, and any prescribed medication you have taken and whether it helped you or not.
+Include on this list any medical diagnosis you have had, any prescribed medication you have taken and whether it helped you or not.
 If you have tried any herbal products in the past this can also be useful information.
 Make a note if you had any negative side effects from any treatment, whether conventional treatment or herbal treatment.

-It is also worthwhile gathering together any results of lab tests or health checks you may have had.
+It is also worthwhile gathering together any results of lab tests or other orthodox medicine checks you may have had.
 I usually ask to see a consecutive three-day food diary before the initial consultation too.

 What to bring with you

-When you visit your herbalist for your initial session, you can expect a long chat about your health history.
-Sometimes this is the first time you will have spoken to someone at length about what troubles you.
-Compared to allopathic medicine a herbal medicine consultation will be much more in-depth.
-Your herbalist will want to find clues such as potential triggers or underlying causes of your health issues.
-Understanding your constitution, dietary preferences and lifestyle will help the herbal practitioner to choose the most effective solutions.
-Herbal preparations can be potent medicine because they work by promoting health and improving the function of your body.
+Your first visit to see a herbalist may be quite a surprise.
+You can expect a long chat about your health history.
+Sometimes this is the first time you will have spoken to someone at length about your health issue.
+Compared to allopathic medicine, a herbal consultation will be much more in-depth.
+I will want to find out the potential triggers or underlying causes of your health issues.
+Understanding your constitution, dietary preferences and lifestyle will help me to choose the most effective solutions.
+Herbal preparations can be potent medicine because they work by promoting health and improving how your body functions.

 It’s a great idea to bring a list of questions.
-The herbalist will ask about your medical and dietary history, lifestyle and general health, your current medications.
+I will ask about your medical and dietary history, lifestyle and general health, and your current medications.
 You should have plenty of time to discuss any current health concerns.

 Having your chronological list will help save time and this will mean more time for the creation of the most effective treatment plan.